-This introductory course will examine both the theory and practice of digital storytelling.
-Students will acquire media literacy skills and be provided with an introduction to the techniques used in digital storytelling.
-The convergence of still photography, videography, narration, and digital media is explored through projects, readings and critiques.
+This introductory course will examine both the history and practice of storytelling, beginning with an understanding of pre-digital storytelling as a foundation to exploring an array of digital formats.
+Students will acquire skills ranging across current storytelling practices, documentary formats, and journalistic practices.
+The convergence of still photography, videography, interviewing, and other media is explored through readings, critiques, and audiovisual projects.
+(GE 8A) (G8A)